 To set up Scan to Print, go to the Orders page, click Other Actions, and then Scan to Print.

-If using a barcode scanner to trigger actions, click Print Barcode Sheet.
-(Hey, you can also download them here!)
+If using a barcode scanner to trigger actions, click Print Barcode Sheet. (also download them here!)

 Using Scan to Print